ikokkari/PythonProblems/bounty.md

    </td>
 </table>

-Starting March 2023, the author started creating another set of Python problems.
-The following problems don't have paid bounties, but the first person to submit a working solution to the author will still get their name etched in the table below for perpetuity.
-Unlike the above list of bonus problems, each student is allowed to have several bounties from this list of additional problems.
+Starting March 2023, the author started creating another set of Python problems, separate from the main corpus of the *109 Python Problems*.
+(One can only quit for so long without the inevitable relapse.)
+The following problems don't have paid bounties, but the first person to submit a working solution for each of the following problems will still get their name etched in the table below for perpetuity.
+Unlike the above list of bonus problems, each student is allowed to get several bounties from this list of additional problems.
+There are no monetary bounties for the following problems, though, just the bragging rights and the good feeling for the work well done.

 <table>
   <tr>